Hypothermia in Dogs: Warning Signs and Prevention Tips

 1. Shivering and Trembling: A common sign when a dog's temperature falls.

-2. Lethargy and Weakness: Unusual tiredness due to a drop in body heat.
+2. Lethargy and Weakness: Unusual sluggish behavior due to a drop in body heat.

 3. Stiffness and Difficulty Walking: Muscles become stiff as body temperature drops.